 Registering a Telegraph Node

 This page guides you through setting up and registering a new Telegraph Node.
-Please follow the steps carefully to ensure your node is registered and operational.
+Please follow these instructions exactly to avoid common error so your node is registered and operational.

 Prerequisites